 30th May 2020

-Improving Image focus and dynamics through depth perception
+A guide to improving Image focus and dynamics through depth perception using hifi audio cables

-Our two previous articles on what the best audio cables are capable of, have looked at image focus, how it can be ‘snapped’ into focus (or left a little fuzzy according to taste) and how the overall size of that image and the surrounding soundstage can be altered.
+Our two previous articles on what the best hifi audio cables are capable of, have looked at image focus, how it can be ‘snapped’ into focus (or left a little softer according to taste) and how the overall size of that image and the surrounding soundstage can be altered.

 Listening to this presentation we are reminded as with photography, that if you enlarge an image it can start to lose some sharpness of definition.
-There is no loss of information as we enlarge but it is spread over a greater area but on the upside this can allow us to unmask previously hidden detail.
+There is no loss of information from our hifi audio components as we enlarge but it is spread over a greater area revealing previously hidden detail.

 This is essentially what we have created by enlarging the musical images from Van Morrison’s ‘Moondance’ track we were listening to; the images feel ‘looser’ and less defined but it is easier to pick out detail within each image.